-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the iolai.
-Total first-time, first-year (freshman) men who applied 30,450 Total first-time, first-year (freshman) women who applied 14,938 45,388 Total first-time, first-year (freshman) men who were admitted 4,632 Total first-time, first-year (freshman) women who were admitted 3,676 8,308 Total full-time, first-time, first-year (freshman) men who enrolled 2,003 Total part-time, first-time, first-year (freshman) men who enrolled 8 2,011 3,471 Total full-time, first-time, first-year (freshman) women who enrolled 1,457 Total part-time, first-time, first-year (freshman) women who enrolled 3 1,460 • Total first-time, first-year (degree-seeking) who applied 45,388 Total first-time, first-year (degree-seeking) who were admitted 8,308 T 1 5 1 7 5 1 7 1 1 1 1 1 1 1 1 1 1 1 1 1 0.474
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. ٠ - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category.